The Application Options Filter Property Pages

 The parameter limits you can adjust are as below.

 All-pass filters have a magnitude response that's flat at 0 dB over all frequencies, and a phase shift that varies with frequency.
 The phase shift of second-order all-pass filters is 0 degrees at high frequencies, and goes to +360 degrees at low frequencies.
-Second-order all-pass filters have two parameters: the center frequency and Q. The center frquency is sometimes called f180, as it is the frequency for which the phase shift from input to output is +180 degrees.
-The optimizer can vary the center frequency and Q over the ranges you supply here for the minimum and maximum center frequancy and Q values.
+Second-order all-pass filters have two parameters: the center frequency and Q. The center frequency is sometimes called f180, as it is the frequency for which the phase shift from input to output is +180 degrees.
+The optimizer can vary the center frequency and Q over the ranges you supply here for the minimum and maximum center frequency and Q values.

 The value of Q affects the flatness of the group delay.
 A Q value of 1/sqrt(3) = 0.577 gives a Bessel all-pass filter, which has a so-called "maximally flat group delay".
 Values of Q higher than this will yield an all-pass filter with a peak in its group delay before it drops toward zero at high frequencies, while Q values less than 1/sqrt(3) will give a group delay that gently sags toward zero at high frequencies.